fommil/fpmortals/manuscript/main-text.md

 ~~~~~~~~

 The call to `Future.successful` is like the `Option` constructor
 because it just wraps a single value.
-Every Monad in cats has a method
+Every `Monad` in cats has a
-called `pure` on its companion, adding some consistency to this
+method called `pure` on its companion, adding some consistency to this
 pattern.

 This `for` returns a `Future[Option[String]]` instead of the
 `Option[String]` that we started with, so we need to get out of the
 container by blocking the thread.
 If we had used `Option` instead of
 `Future`, we could use `flatten`.
-Every `Monad` has its own way of
-unwrapping its contents.

 In the next chapter we'll write an application and show that it is
-much easier if we let cats take care of the Monad, which will require
-changing how we define `getFromReddis` and `getFromSql` but letting
-us write
+much easier if we define our methods to wrap everything in a monoidic
+container (just like in the introduction chapter), and let cats take
+care of everything

 {lang="text"}
 ~~~~~~~~
+def getFromReddis(s: String): M[Option[String]]
+def getFromSql(s: String): M[Option[String]]

 for {
   cache <- getFromReddis(key)
   res   <- cache match {